 Sarah’s blog is full of great recipes, and her cat Sheba Genevieve (I am in love with that name) looks just like my cat, Maple.
 Just like.
 Well, okay, Maple is fatter, but other than that, they look the same all the way down to the ONE foot being a different color.
 She also has another adorable cat, Misty (we used to have a Misty too).

-Baked Rigatoni with Bechamel Sauce with added Garlic Sauteed Spinach
+Creamy Baked Rigatoni with Bechamel Sauce and Garlic Sauteed Spinach

 It took quite some time to narrow down what we were going to make because the original list was pretty long.
-We finally chose her Baked Rigatoni with Bechamel Sauce.
+We finally chose her Creamy Baked Rigatoni with Bechamel Sauce and Garlic Sauteed Spinach (the garlic sauteed spinach was my addition).
 I chose this mainly because I was babysitting my best friends kids for 4 days while they played in Vegas, and I wanted something simple, filling and that could feed a small army, because with my 5 and her 5, I knew I’d need a lot.
 Turned out the night we made it, two of her’s were away, so I can safely say this comfortably feeds 8.

 I usually don’t make any changes to the recipes I choose for SRC, and in this case, I followed her recipe exactly, with one small adjustment.
 I added garlic sauteed spinach to the recipe, mainly to impress my bestie that I was feeding her children well, but also because I was making the sauteed spinach for another recipe and I had extra. haha.
 Either way, the dish was amazing and it was the perfect choice!
 Rich, creamy, cheesy flavor and the smoked turkey sausage added the perfect touch.
 We will definitely be making this again!
 And again!